 Would you dare take a leap of faith from the Quebrada?

-What to Do and See in Acapulco #02 Sunbathe at the Beaches of Acapulco
+The 7 Best Things to Do and See in Acapulco #02 Sunbathe at the Beaches of Acapulco

 Acapulco’s main beaches are located in the bay area although there are some hidden gems located outside of it such as the small Playa Langostinos and the peaceful Playa Caleta.